 Ordinarily, when you purchase your airline tickets the website will have a list of prohibited items.
 You will often find things like knives, guns, etc. But there will also be several other seemingly non-dangerous items listed.

 If drones aren’t allowed on your flight, you should find them listed there.

-It’s still best to check with the airline yourself but that’s a good starting point.
+You should always check with the airline yourself as a good starting point.
 No one wants to arrive at the airport only to find they can’t bring their drone with them.
 Especially if that was the whole purpose of your trip in the first place!

 What Is the Process of Taking Your Drone Through Security and Customs?

 One of the biggest worries most drone owners face is actually getting their drone on to the plane.

 Going through security and customs is tedious, to say the least.
 Having to do so with your drone isn’t going to be easier.

 Luckily, as far as declaring your drone goes you are usually not required to make any statement or fill out any forms as you would, say, a gun, etc.

 However, depending on which airline and which country you are traveling to/through you may have to disclose that you are bringing batteries on to the plane.
 This is rare, though it should be considered.